yekrangiariana/un-aligned-hugo/content/posts/2025-11-06-nils-bangladesh-redefines-law-careers.md

 NILS Bangladesh has shown us that the legal profession is not a fallback option, but a noble pursuit in its own right.

 In a country where one million graduates chase 3,000 seats, perhaps the real victory lies not in securing a government desk—but in standing up in court, representing justice and making the law live again.

+- Nasrin Sultana is the founding President of [NILS Bangladesh](https://nilsbangladesh.org/)